Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

 Summing this equation over all $1\le m\le d_1$ and $1\le n\le d_2$ yields the stated result. \end{proof}

-When the jackknife variance estimate is small, Theorem~\ref{thm:jackknife} shows the variance of the approximation is also small.
-Unfortunately, Theorem~\ref{thm:jackknife} does not show the converse: It remains possible that $\Jack^2(\mat{X}_{s-1})$ is large while $\Var(\mat{X}_{s-1})$ is small.
-Empirical evidence (section~\ref{sec:numer-exper}) suggests that $\Var(\mat{X}_{s-1})$ and $\expect \, \Jack^2(\mat{X}_{s-1})$ tend to be within an order of magnitude for the algorithms we considered.
+When the jackknife variance estimate is small, \cref{thm:jackknife} shows the variance of the approximation is also small.
+Empirical evidence (\cref{sec:numer-exper}) suggests that $\Var(\mat{X}_{s-1})$ and $\expect \, \Jack^2(\mat{X}_{s-1})$ tend to be within an order of magnitude for the algorithms we considered.

+It is natural to ask whether we can develop and theoretically jackknife estimates of the bias of randomized matrix algorithms to complement our variance estimate, perhaps using the natural analog of Quenouille's scalar jackknife bias estimate \cite{Que49}.
+This is an interesting question for future work.
+As we have demonstrated in \cref{sec:spectral_clustering} and will further demonstrate in \cref{sec:numer-exper}, our variance estimate already provides useful and actionable information for randomized matrix algorithms.